Labfolder - Migrating from a Previous Installation

 2. FOS - Move all binary data from the relational database to the File Object Storage.
 This step is mandatory for everyone with a previous installation;

-3. Embedded Database - Moves all the database data from an external to the embedded database.
+3. Embedded Database - Moves all the database data from the external source to the embedded database.
 Labforward can connect and keep using any external database.
 Hence, this step is only for those who want to move to the embedded database managed by Labforward;

 4. IAM - Move the authentication-related data to Labforward’s Identity and Authentication Manager.
 This step is unnecessary if you use an external Identity Provider, such as LDAP.
 After configuring LDAP, all users can log in with their current accounts;

-The releases will be locked at version 2.34.1.
+The releases will be locked at version 2.34.3.
 When the migration is completed, send a support request to Labforward asking to update your license.
-After the license update, you will receive version 3.9+ and all next weekly updates normally.
+After the license update, version 3+ will be available to download and deploy via the admin console.
+From this point forward, you will receive new versions on a weekly basis.

-No further manual actions are required for any update after the migration.
+No further manual actions are required to update after the migration.

 Rollback